zilexa/Homeserver/README.md

 ### Step 1.
 Filesystem
 [Prepare the filesystem](https://github.com/zilexa/Homeserver/tree/master/filesystem).
 Install fs tools, understand their goal, tailor to your needs.

 ### Step 2.
-Folder Structure
+Data Migration & Folder Structure
-[Create your folder structure](https://github.com/zilexa/Homeserver/tree/master/filesystem/folderstructure).
+Move files to your server data pool and [create your folder structure](https://github.com/zilexa/Homeserver/tree/master/filesystem/folderstructure).
 Note my folder structure is simple.

 ### Step 3.
 Prepare server and docker
 Continue to [Docker & server setup](https://github.com/zilexa/Homeserver/tree/master/docker) and use the bash script to automatically or manually install essential tools, apply basic configuration + required stuff for specific docker services.
 Get up and running in minutes via Docker Compose: _**this is the unique part of this guide, a complete and carefully built working Docker-Compose.yml file with variables.**_